JaCzekanski/Avocado/README.md

 AppVeyor (Windows) | [![Build status](https://ci.appveyor.com/api/projects/status/h1cs3bj1vhskjxgx/branch/develop?svg=true)](https://ci.appveyor.com/project/JaCzekanski/avocado/branch/develop) | [Windows - develop](https://ci.appveyor.com/api/projects/JaCzekanski/avocado/artifacts/avocado.zip?branch=develop&job=Environment%3A+TOOLSET%3Dvs2017)

-Emulator is in very early stage of development.
-Despite that it is able to run few 3D games.
+Despite this emulator being in early development, some 3D games can run.
 [Game compability list](https://github.com/JaCzekanski/Avocado/wiki/Compability)

-Right now there are no SPU (so **no sound** except simple Audio CD in games), MDEC (**black screen instead of movies**), timer implementation is bad (**games fail to boot** or run at wrong speed).
+There is currently no SPU (**no sound** except simple in-game Audio CDs) or MDEC (**black screen instead of movies**).
+The timer implementation does not function properly (**games fail to boot** or run at wrong speed).

 ## Running

-Avocado require BIOS from real console placed in data/bios directory.
+Avocado requires the BIOS from real console in the data/bios directory.
-On first run you'll be asked to select BIOS rom.
-This can be changed later using Options->BIOS or by modifying **config.json** file.
+Selection of a BIOS rom will be required on the first run.
+The rom can be changed under Options->BIOS or by modifying the **config.json** file.

 Avocado doesn't support fast booting.
-[UniROM](http://www.psxdev.net/forum/viewtopic.php?t=722) can be used to work around this problem.
-Place .rom file in data/bios directory and modify **config.json**:
+[UniROM](http://www.psxdev.net/forum/viewtopic.php?t=722) can be used as a work around.
+Place the .rom file in the data/bios directory and modify **config.json**:
 ```
 "extension": "data/bios/unirom_caetlaNTSC_plugin.rom"
 ```

-To fastbook game press **Start** button (Enter by default) or **R2** (keypad *) to slowboot.
+Press the **Start** button (Enter by default) to fastboot, or **R2** (keypad *) to slowboot a game.
-You can run included Caetla with **Select** button (Right shift) and run .exe from disc directly.
+You can run the included Playstation firmware replacement *Caetla* with the **Select** button (Right shift) then run the .exe directly from the disk.

-To load .cue/.bin/.img file just drag and drop it.
+To load a .cue/.bin/.img file just drag and drop it.

 ## Controls